Dream Tank × PEAC × City Partners

 Launch

-Youth ideas become a Local Action Blueprint delivered to Golden's city leadership — and shared with thousands of global viewers in August via the DREAMCAST broadcast.
+Youth ideas become a Local Action Blueprint delivered to Golden city leadership in the full program, and the work is shared with global viewers through the DREAMCAST broadcast.

 Three generations.